Positive characteristic algebraic geometry: Frobenius Splittings

 The main tool we have to study a scheme $X$ with characteristic $p > 0$ is the Frobenius endomorphism $F: X \to X$ or $p$-th power map.
 Similarly, the $e$-iterated Frobenius $F^{e} : X \to X$ is always the identity on the underlying topological space of $X$ determined by taking $p^{e}$-th powers on functions.
 It is often convenient to think of Frobenius as the morphism of sheaves of $\sO_{X}$-modules $\sO_{X} \to F^{e}_{*}\sO_{X}$.

-We say that $X$ is \emph{$F$-finite} (assumed hereafter without further comment) if the Frobenius endomorphism is a finite morphism, or equivalently $F^{e}_{*}\sO_{X}$ is coherent for some or all $e \in \N$.
-One checks easily that this is the case in essentially every geometric (or even arithmetic) situation of interest.
+We say that $X$ is \emph{$F$-finite} if the Frobenius endomorphism is a finite morphism, or equivalently $F^{e}_{*}\sO_{X}$ is coherent for some or all $e \in \N$.
+One checks easily that this is the case in essentially every geometric (or even arithmetic) situation of interest, and \emph{$F$-finite will be a standing assumption throughout this survey.}

 \begin{exercise} Check that a quasi-projective variety over a perfect field is always $F$-finite. \end{exercise}

 \begin{exercise} When $X = \Spec(R)$ is affine and $M$ is a finitely generated $R$-module, justify the notation $F^{e}_{*}M$ for the module given by restriction of scalars for the $p^{e}$-th power map on $R$. \end{exercise}